ibmresilient/resilient-community-apps/fn_service_now/README.md

 * ServiceNow Instance with ITSM enabled and running `Kingston`, or newer releases
 * The ServiceNow `IBM SOAR App >= v1.0.0` installed on your ServiceNow Instance which you can download from [the ServiceNow Store](http://ibm.biz/get-ibm-resilient-service-now-app)
 * Access to the **Incident Table** in ServiceNow
-* If integrating with ServiceNow Security Incident Table, the Security Incident Response and its dependencies are required.
-More information [here](https://www.servicenow.com/products/security-incident-response.html).<!-- TODO check wording here -->
+* If integrating with ServiceNow Security Incident Table, `IBM SOAR App >= 2.0.0` and ServiceNow Security Incident Response with its dependencies are required.
+More information [here](https://www.servicenow.com/products/security-incident-response.html).
 * If IBM SOAR is not publicly accessible (behind firewall) a ServiceNow MID Server is required.
 See the [Install Guide](./docs/install_guide) for more information
 * IBM SOAR >= `v31.0.0`
 * An App Host >= `v1.0.0` or an Integrations Server running `resilient-circuits >= v31.0.0` with `fn_service_now >= v1.0.0` installed which you can download from our [App Exchange](http://ibm.biz/get-ibm-resilient-service-now-integration)